All Saints, Devon

 All Saints is a civil parish in East Devon, Devon, England.
 It has a population of 498 according to the 2001 census.
 The parish includes the hamlets of All Saints, Smallridge, Churchill, Alston and Waggs Plot.
 This area also has one cricket pitch, a primary school, pre-school and a church.

+The parish was created in 1990 from part of the neighbouring parish of Chardstock.